sonny-888/Customer-Analytics-SQL-Tableau/README.md

 3. Connect Tableau to your PostgreSQL server and relate the tables on the `ID` field.

 ---
 ## About Me

-Business-minded analyst focused on:
+I am a business-minded analyst with a Masters degree in Management, dedicated to bridging the gap between complex data engineering and executive decision-making.
+My work focuses on:

+* **Growth & Revenue:** Driving sustainable revenue growth through data-backed strategies.
+* **Marketing Intelligence:** Optimizing campaign ROI and attribution modeling.
+* **Customer Behavior:** Analyzing churn, retention, and lifecycle segments to increase CLV.
+* **Business Intelligence:** Transforming raw, messy datasets into streamlined, automated reporting pipelines.
 * Data Analytics
-* Marketing Analytics
-* Marketing Intelligenc
-* Business Intelligenc
-* Revenue Growth
-* Customer Behavior
 * Strategy

 **Contact:** Sharath Sista | https://www.linkedin.com/in/sharath-chandra-2bb604377/